Threshold effect for probabilistic entanglement swapping: Optimal EPR extraction

 where $u$ and $v$ are its Schmidt coefficients.

-Noteworthy, that the probability (\ref{Pext}) agrees with the optimal ones found in Refs. \cite{Bose,Vidal,Nielsen,Guevara} and the results does not depend on which of the two qubits, $1$ or $2$, the USE scheme was applied.
-It is worth to mention here that, the joint unitaries (\ref{uia1}) and (\ref{uia2}) can be implemented experimentally in different physical systems \cite{JICirac,FDMartini,LIsenhower,KMMaller} by composition of local unitaries and CNOT gates \cite{TSleator,DPDiVincenzo,VBuzek}.
+We highlight that the probability expression(\ref{Pext}) agrees with the optimal ones found in Refs. \cite{Bose,Vidal,Nielsen,Guevara}.
+It is worth mentioning here that, the joint unitaries (\ref{uia1}) and (\ref{uia2}) can be implemented experimentally in different physical systems \cite{JICirac,FDMartini,LIsenhower,KMMaller} by composition of local unitaries and CNOT gates \cite{TSleator,DPDiVincenzo,VBuzek}.